Oz-Lin/Zr-Leader-Ultimate/README.md

 * sm_leader - Access the leader menu OR Set a player to be leader
 * sm_le - Access the leader menu OR Set a player to be leader
+* sm_l - Access the leader menu OR Set a player to be leader
 * sm_currentleader - Shows the current leader.
 * sm_cl - Shows the current leader.
 * sm_voteleader - Votes for the specified player to be leader.
 Required votes is current player count / 10.